 1. Matsya:

 This is the first incarnation of Lord Vishnu.
 It happened in the Satya Yuga.
-In this Avatara, Lord Vishnu appeared in a part-fish and part-man form and saved Manu and seven sages along with other species of animals from the Great Deluge.
+In this Avatara, Lord Vishnu appeared in a part-fish and part-man form and saved Manu and seven sages and other species of animals from the Great Deluge.

 2. Kurma:

-Kurmavatara (Kurma means a turtle) means incarnation of Lord Vishnu as a turtle.
+Kurmavatara (Kurma means a turtle) means the incarnation of Lord Vishnu as a turtle.
 It was the second incarnation of Lord Vishnu.
-In this incarnation, Lord Vishnu helped gods and demons to churn the milky sea and take out the nectar.
-Lord Vishnu further made sure that demons did not get the nectar.
+Lord Vishnu helped the gods and demons churn the milky sea and remove the nectar in this incarnation.
+Lord Vishnu further made sure that the demons did not get the nectar.

 3. Varaha:

-Lord Vishnu incarnated as a half boar and half man.
-He killed a demon Hiranyaksha who had taken the earth at the bottom of a cosmic sea and restored the Earth in its place.
+Lord Vishnu was incarnated as a half-boar and half-man.
+He killed a demon, Hiranyaksha, who had taken Earth to the bottom of a cosmic sea and restored the Earth in its place.
 This avatar took place in Satya Yuga.

 4. Narasimha: